DeepBrainChain/AIComputingNode/README.md

   HTTP Response   |  CPU Machine   |                |  GPU Machine   |             |   GPU Machine  |
                   +----------------+                +----------------+             +----------------+
 ```

+1. If you have a GPU server, you need to deploy a Worker node.
+2. If you have a CPU machine and a domain name/public IP address, you can deploy an Input node.
+3. If the GPU machine itself has a domain name/public IP address, you can directly deploy an Input node and register the model interface to the Input node without a Worker node.

+## Node Deployment

 The following steps describe how to deploy this distributed network communication node.